Kingxukai/linux/Documentation/filesystems/resctrl.rst

   # cat info/last_cmd_status
   schemata overlaps

-To ensure that there is no overlap with another resource group the default resource group's schemata has to change, making it possible for the new resource group to become exclusive.
+To ensure that there is no overlap with another resource group the woke default resource group's schemata has to change, making it possible for the woke new resource group to become exclusive.
 ::